Dorian and Mixolydian comparison

 Scale diagrams

-The scale diagrams show A Dorian and A Mixolydian (shape 1) in two octaves.
+The scale diagrams show A Dorian and A Mixolydian in two octaves (shape 1 in 5th position), with the root notes in darker color.

 A Dorian